mlankr/songify/README.md

 - **Play Music:** Play, pause, skip, and control the volume of the currently playing track.

-- **Discover:** Discover new music based on your listening history and preferences.

 ## Tech Stack

 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML/) - HyperText Markup Language